wpsocio/wp-projects/plugins/wptelegram-widget/src/readme.txt

 *	Automatically removes deleted messages
 *	Can be displayed using a shortcode
 *	Available as a Gutengerg block
-*	Allows embeding of Telegram public channel messages
+*	Allows embedding of Telegram public channel messages
 *	Can be extended with custom code

 ## Widget Info